fckingadrien/passthon/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Also, if you find any problem or error, feel free to contact me. :D

 ## License